chainHero/heroes-service/README.md

 ### b.
 Build a Docker compose file

-In order to make it work, we have to edit the `docker-compose.yaml` file.
-This is the configuration file for docker-compose, it tells what containers need to be created and started and with a custom configuration for each.
-Take your favorite text editor and copy paste content from this repository:
+In order to make it works, we have to edit the `docker-compose.yaml` file.
+This is the configuration file for `docker-compose` command.
+It tells which container need to be created/started and with what configuration for each.
+Take your favorite text editor and copy/paste content from this repository:

 ```
 cd $GOPATH/src/github.com/chainhero/heroes-service && \